Style Guide

 • Please use curly quotes rather than straight quotes.

 • The first paragraph in an article and the first paragraph under a top-level heading should not be indented.
-Use the "Body not indented Style."
+Use the template's "Body not indented Style."

 • Quotations of four or more lines should be set off from the rest of the text in a block quotation without use of quotation marks.
-Use the Block Quotation paragraph style.
+Use the template's Block Quotation paragraph style.

 • The first reference to any author should be cited in full; subsequent references should be abbreviated to author and brief title, unless cited in sequence and then Ibid. is appropriate.
 “Ibid.," is not italicized, and includes the period and comma.
 This is required over the use of op. cit. and other such conventions.